Altishofer/piggyScale-Client/README.md

 ![pandas](https://img.shields.io/badge/pandas-2.2.2-blue)
 ![flask_cors](https://img.shields.io/badge/flask__cors-4.0.1-purple)

 # Piggy Scale:
-🎉 Real Time Scale and Weight Analytics 🎉
+🎉 Real-Time Scale and Weight Analytics 🎉

-This repository holds all three components of the message chain.
-The Scale component processes the hardware signal from the weight cells and publishes all measurements to the MQTT-Server.
-The MQTT-Server buffers the real time measurements and provides them to all subscribed web Clients.
-The web Client subscribes the real-time signals and loads the previous weights from the database, allowing the user to generally manipulate, visualize and analyze the current and previous measurements.
-The Server provides the Client with previous measurements and provides an interface for writing, retrieving and manipulating permanently stored records.
+This repository contains all three components of the Piggy Scale system.
+The Scale component reads data from the load cells and publishes the measurements to the MQTT server.
+The MQTT server stores these real-time measurements and makes them available to all subscribed web clients.
+The web client subscribes to these real-time signals and loads previous weights from the database, allowing users to view, visualize, and analyze both current and historical measurements.
+The server handles requests from the client to read, write, and manipulate stored records.

 ## Table of Contents